bge-barcoding/bold-data-fun/scripts/sunburst-plot/README.md

 #### "Column not found" Error
 ```
-ValueError: Column 'Partner_sub' not found in CSV
+ValueError: Column 'X' not found in CSV
 ```
 **Solution**: Check your column names and use the correct `--level1`, `--level2`, etc. options.